 The Archives' primary purpose is to document the history of the college and to provide source material for administrators, faculty, students, alumni, and other members of the college community.

 Currently about one-half of the archives' collections can be searched via ArchivesSpace.
 The rest are being added gradually as time permits.
-Many significant portions of the collections have been digitized and are available through our Digital Collections site.
+Several portions of the legacy materials have also been digitized and are available through our Digital Collections site.